California Library Association: Purpose

 The organization's original focus was on traveling libraries and interlibrary loan, creation of a state library commission and state library standards, and library training and copyright depositories in the state of California.
 The CLA operated as the de facto state library commission promoting library services to underserved areas until the California State Library took over those roles.
 Currently its stated mission is to provide "leadership for the development, promotion and improvement of library services, librarianship and the library community."
 The organization also gives awards to programs that encourage reading and education, including the PBS show California Gold with Huell Howser.

 CLA provides resources to its members and to California libraries of all types, including educational opportunities, library job listings, and advocacy efforts.
 Members including individual members (including library students), public and academic libraries, and library-related businesses.
 CLA organizes an annual conference which brings library workers and supporters together to learn and network, as well as to attend to the organizational business of the association.

 Structure

-CLA operates according to its bylaws and standing rules.Governance - California Library Association The association is managed by a board of directors, consisting of 15 members.
+CLA operates according to its bylaws and standing rules.
+The association is managed by a board of directors, consisting of 15 members.
 The members are elected for a term of 3 years, and elections are conducted every year for 2 or 3 positions.

 CLA partners with the California State Library to create the California Public Library Trustees Toolkit, Lunch at the Library, a program to serve lunch to children in the summers, and California Libraries Learn (CALL), continuing education for staff in public, school, special, or academic libraries in California.